TobseF/HotClack/README.md

 * Button-**X**: Blue
 * Button-**Y**: Yellow

+### Mouse
+Click on an incoming wave to destroy it.

+Change color by mouse wheel, or by clicking the color in the left corner.

 ### Keyboard
 Use **left** and **right** to rotate your cannon around the base.
+Use **up** and **down** to change the color.

-Fire a color bullet with the corresponding number:
+Pro gamers can also direct fire a color with the numbers:
 * **1**: Green
 * **2**: Red
 * **3**: Blue